Duties and Responsibilities of an Employer

 Defined contribution pension plan

-▪ The amount of employer contributions, payment date and the current status of payment. ▪ If a defined contribution pension plan is jointly offered by two or more employers, information about the standard rule and standard agreement. ▪ Information about diversified investment and other investment rules to ensure the stable management of retirement plan contributions. ▪ Information about revenue structure by operation type of reserves such as collective investment securities; base selling price; investment risk; fees; and etc. presented by a retirement pension trustee.
+▪ Information about revenue structure by operation type of reserves such as collective investment securities; base selling price; investment risk; fees; and etc. presented by a retirement pension trustee.

 Measures to prevent defined benefit pension plan allowances from being decreased

-- Where a circumstance falls under any of the followings, an employer whoestablished a defined benefit plan shall inform in advance employees of the factthat retirement benefits may be decreased and take measures necessary to preventthe retirement allowances from being decreased, such as modification into a defined contribution plan or an SME retirement pension fund plan, improvement of standards for calculation of retirementbenefits, etc. (Article 32(5) of the Guarantee of Employees’ Retirement Benefits Act.
+- Where a circumstance falls under any of the followings, an employer who established a defined benefit plan shall inform in advance employees of the fact that retirement benefits may be decreased and take measures necessary to prevent the retirement allowances from being decreased, such as modification into a defined contribution plan or an SME retirement pension fund plan, improvement of standards for calculation of retirement benefits, etc. (Article 32(5) of the Guarantee of Employees’ Retirement Benefits Act.

 · Where an employer intends to execute a system to adjust the wages of employees based on certain age, point of continuous services or the amount of wages through collective agreements, employment rules, and etc.